-The rate of operations is according to Clause 20.
+The rate of operations is according to 20.
 For rotary switches intended to be operated in either direction, three-quarters of the total number of operations shall be in the clockwise direction and the remainder in the reverse direction.

 During the test, the specimens shall function correctly.
 After the test, the specimens shall withstand an electric strength test as specified in 17, and a temperature rise test as specified in 19, the test current however being reduced to the rated current.
-The specimens shall then not show
+The specimens shall then not show:

-– wear impairing their further use;
+Wear impairing their further use;

-– discrepancy between the position of the actuating member and that of the moving contacts, if the position of the actuating member is indicated;
+Discrepancy between the position of the actuating member and that of the moving contacts, if the position of the actuating member is indicated;

-– deterioration of enclosures, insulating linings or barriers to such an extent that the switch cannot be further operated or that the requirements of 10 are no longer complied with;
+Deterioration of enclosures, insulating linings or barriers to such an extent that the switch cannot be further operated or that the requirements of 10 are no longer complied with;

-– loosening of electrical or mechanical connections;
+Loosening of electrical or mechanical connections;

-– seepage of sealing compound;
+Seepage of sealing compound; and

-– relative displacement of the moving contacts of switches.
+Relative displacement of the moving contacts of switches.

 The humidity treatment according to 16.3 is not repeated before the dielectric strength test of this subclause.
 During the test, the specimens are not lubricated.